Protected: 2023-2024 Annual Report

 PRIVATE VOCAL COACHING

 All YPC choristers are eligible to receive vocal training as they prepare for upcoming events or auditions.
-YPC offers free audition coaching for choristers interested in applying as vocal majors for NYC’s specialized music schools and supports them through every step of the audition process, from repertoire selection, providing mock auditions, and preparing children for callbacks.
+YPC offers free, one-on-one audition coaching for choristers interested in applying as vocal majors for NYC’s specialized music schools and supports them through every step of the audition process, from repertoire selection, providing mock auditions, and preparing children for callbacks.
 Through generous funding from the Pierre and Tana Matisse Foundation, YPC is able to provide free voice lessons for approximately 30 choristers a year.

 VOCAL RESOLUTIONS